-above itin cattleafarm.
+From above it shows people face 38% problem in disease management 20% of problem in feed quality 18% problem depends on environmental factors 4% in breeding techniques so, most of people face challenge in disease management in cattle animals a poultry farm.
 From above pie chart and table, it shows people face 38% problem in disease management 20% of problem in feed quality 18% problem depends on environmental factors 4% in breeding techniques so, most of people face challenge in disease management in cattle animals a poultry farm.

 7.What do you find most challenging in disease management?